ebzzry/ebzzry.github.io/kvm.md

 ### Hardware

-One of the first things that we need to do is to enable [Hardware-assisted virtualization](https://en.wikipedia.org/wiki/Hardware-assisted_virtualization), also called accelerated virtualization, in your hardware.
+One of the first things that you need to do is to enable [Hardware-assisted virtualization](https://en.wikipedia.org/wiki/Hardware-assisted_virtualization), also called accelerated virtualization, in your hardware.
 If your CPU was made before 2006, chances are, this feature won't be present on